This post contains affiliate links.

 Not me.
 Cloth diapers weren’t my gateway, but I’ll tell you what was.

-About six or seven years ago a mom group that I have belonged to for the past fourteen years was discussing reusable menstrual products.
+About six or seven years ago, before I ever used cloth diapers, a mom group that I have belonged to since my oldest son was born was discussing reusable menstrual products.
 What?!
 I was pretty horrified.
 One woman admitted to using cloth pads and a few others admitted to using menstrual cups.
 I was shocked that people used these things.
 The thread continued for a few days and a couple of other women decided to try a cup.
 Women that I trusted and had posted some of our most personal life details with.
 As the months went by, the conversations continued.
 These women loved their cups.
 How could this be?

 I decided to throw caution to the wind and ordered one.
 I tried it and after a few months, loved it and never turned back.
 But there was NO WAY that I was going to try cloth pads.
 Ever.
 Period (no pun intended).

 Now that I also use cloth diapers on my son I met a new group of women who use cloth pads or mama cloth as it’s commonly referred to.
 There was still no way.
 I wasn’t interested.
 Then last month I had the opportunity to review cloth pads.
-It took me a few days to agree to the review but I kept hearing how great Pink Lemonade pads are and figured, what have I got to lose?
+It took me a few days to agree to the review but I kept hearing how great mama cloth is and figured, what have I got to lose?
 Now I’m eating a little bit of crow.

 They stay put and aren’t as messy, inconvenient, or difficult to wash as I thought they would be.
 Aunt Flo isn’t a particularly pleasant guest no matter what kind of product you use during her stay but cloth pads are no more “gross” than having dirty ones sitting in a garbage can in your bathroom for a few days.